mindplace/stack-for-yourself/roadmap.md

 It's not just you who might feel that way.
 Don't give up.

-Your [first 100 hours](https://www.vikingcodeschool.com/posts/the-beginner-s-dilemma-your-first-100-hours-of-code) will probably be to be especially difficult: first you'll be on Codecademy or somewhere similar, getting the hang of variables and `puts` statements, and suddenly you'll find yourself trying to solve some sort of simple [algorithm]({{ site.baseurl }}/2016/09/01) like [finding the nth Fibonacci number](http://www.programmerinterview.com/index.php/recursion/find-nth-fibonacci-number/) and everything will break and you'll cry out of fear and frustration and because you'll remember that part of you believes you're not cut out for this.
+Your [first 100 hours](https://www.vikingcodeschool.com/posts/the-beginner-s-dilemma-your-first-100-hours-of-code) will probably be to be especially difficult: first you'll be on Codecademy or somewhere similar, getting the hang of variables and `puts` statements, and suddenly you'll find yourself trying to solve some sort of simple [algorithm]({{ site.baseurl }}/2016/09/01) like [finding the nth Fibonacci number](http://www.programmerinterview.com/index.php/recursion/find-nth-fibonacci-number/) and everything will break and you'll get frustrated and cry and feel fear and believe you're not cut out for this.

 <img src="http://s3.amazonaws.com/viking_education/web_development/blog/coding_is_hard_confidence_competence.png" width="100%">

-But keep at it and it will continue to make more and more sense.
+Don't let this deter you.
+Keep at it and it will continue to make more and more sense.
 [Organize yourself and your projects]({{ site.baseurl }}/2016/01/01/managing-your-tools), stay on top of where you are in your plan, [reach out to others for help, direction, support, and community]({{ site.baseurl }}/2016/01/01/coding-community), and don't lose heart.

 <hr>